Looking for a decent community platform?

 Circle works well with Zapier, featuring 14 triggers and 21 actions.

-👎 But oddly, they lack direct email marketing integrations – without Zapier, you’re pushed toward their paid email marketing add-on.
+👎 They lack direct email marketing integrations – without Zapier, you’re pushed toward their paid email marketing add-on.

-🏆 Bottom line: Circle offers 15+ native integrations plus custom SSO options with various platforms.
+🏆 Bottom line: Circle offers 15+ native integrations, mainly custom SSO options with various platforms.
 While it works well with Zapier (14 triggers, 21 actions), it lacks direct email marketing integrations, pushing users toward their paid email add-on.

 Circle.so pricing